aydinnyunus/gsoc-AboutCode/README.md

 ```

 After getting these informations we can convert it to Package URL and send Package URL to Vulnerable Code API.
 So In this way, we got the ScanCode.io out of the way and use ModSecurity or Yara Rules.

+*Approximate implementation time: 2-3 days*

 ## 2.3 Additional notes

 ### Fix DockerFile Latency

-If developers change setup files for adding new functions to the applications (Scancode.io & VulnerableCode), DockerFile did not use caching for `pip install .`
+If developers change setup files for adding new functions to the applications (Scancode.io & VulnerableCode), DockerFile did not use caching for `pip install .` But If we change lines 56-57, now Docker use caching for pip before the COPY.
+So did not install packages every config changes.
 ```
 RUN pip install .
 COPY setup.cfg setup.py /app/